aaditkamat/plan-it-right/docs/UserGuide.md

 9. Sign out link on the header section of the results and the form pages can be used to sign out of current Google Account and to return to the home page.

     <p><img src="../public/images/screenshots/sign_out.jpg"></p>

+# Footnote
+1. The Heroku deployed version of the app has been taken down for maintenance.